doziem/doziem/README.md

 ### Hi there 👋
 ### Nice to meet you!!
 ### I'm Kenneth Chidozie.
-I write Javascript, Java, and a bit of Python.
+I write Javascript, Java.
 ### I'm currently learning Spring and Spring boot.
 ### I’m open to new opportunity on any of the above.
 ### Looking Forward to meeting you!